 How to hold and eat with chopsticks

-Don't know how to eat or just how to hold Hashi?
-It's pretty easy, but it takes a little practice.
+If you don't know how to eat using chopsticks or even how to hold them correctly, it is quite simple but requires a little practice.

-Hold correctly – It's easier said than done.
-This part takes a long time to master.
-See how others hold the chopsticks, and follow suit, you must be patient.
-If you really want to learn, you should practice as much as possible.
-Once you get the hang of it, you'll see how super practical they are.
+It's easier said than done.
+This part takes quite some time to master.
+Observe how others hold the chopsticks and follow their example; patience is necessary.
+If you truly want to learn, practice as much as you can.
+After acquiring enough practice, you will see how they become very handy.

-Correct way to hold chopsticks – The correct thing is to hold the chopsticks with the right hand and use the left to lift the rice and soup bowls to eat.
-And never pick up the food in an upright position, but from the sides.
+The correct way is to hold the chopsticks with the right hand and use the left hand to lift the bowls of rice and soup while eating.
+Never pick up the food in a vertical position; always by the sides.

-You can practice eating with Hashi just by holding one like a pencil.
-Below we will leave a video that shows more tips on how to eat with Hashi and hold it correctly.
+You can practice by eating with chopsticks just by holding one of them as if it were a pencil.
+Below, we will leave a video that provides more tips on how to eat with chopsticks and hold them correctly.

-Don't lick.
-Don't lick the ends of Hashi, that's something ugly, and called Neburi bashi.
+Do not lick the ends of the chopsticks, this is something ugly, and called Neburi bashi.

-Ways of eating with Hashi are different in China and Korea, the rules are totally different.
-Don't worry too much, not even the Japanese have fully mastered the art.
-Don't be afraid to make mistakes, but do your best.
+Ways of eating with chopsticks differ in China and Korea, the rules are totally different.
+Do not worry so much, not even the Japanese have totally mastered the art.
+Do not be afraid to make mistakes, but do your best.

 What not to do with chopsticks